 Membership now includes Paramedic Legal Protection for Full Paramedic Members ($22/month) and Associate Members ($19/month).
 Your membership will include:

 - Ontario Paramedic Association membership

 - Canadian Paramedicine Magazine

 Please read this very important information to find out more.

 OPA Graphic License Plates

-We send members back $40 for putting a set of OPA plates on your ride.
+Our first 50 members to submit a rebate will receive $40/each for putting a set of OPA graphic plates on your ride.

 MEDIA RELEASE - Ontario Paramedics partner with Feed Ontario